Sonic screwdriver: 2015–2017

 In "Hell Bent", the TARDIS gives the Doctor a brand new sonic screwdriver.
 The new screwdriver has a TARDIS-blue shaft with gold and silver highlights.
 The upper half is a rectangular light grid that, when switched on, has four different functions: green light with low-pitched sound, blue light with high-pitched sound, green lights that pulse with a pulsing sound, and a blue light chasing pattern with a pulsing sound.
 The new sonic screwdriver is meant to represent the TARDIS.
 The Doctor first uses it in "The Husbands of River Song" (although he also employs the sonic sunglasses earlier in the episode).
 The new screwdriver has seen use in the spin-off show Class, where the Doctor increases the voltage of flood lights to expel the Shadow Kin and partially close a rift in space-time.
 He is shown to have working copies of every version of the Sonic Screwdriver ever seen before in a cup on his desk in "The Pilot."
 Nardole uses the Fifth Doctor's version when sealing bulkhead doors to keep out Daleks later in the episode.

-2018
+2018–2022

 In "The Woman Who Fell to Earth", the Thirteenth Doctor is depicted constructing a new sonic screwdriver out of scrap metal and an orange glowing device from an alien travel capsule.
 She proudly proclaims that the new screwdriver is forged out of "Sheffield steel".
 This iteration of the sonic screwdriver glows throughout its body with an orange light when activated.
+It was destroyed by a Dalek in part seven of the Doctor Who Magazine comic strip "Liberation of the Daleks" while in the Fourteenth Doctor's possession.

+2023 (60th Anniversary Specials)

+A redesigned sonic screwdriver, made of steel and brass with a long metal protrusion made its debut at San Diego Comic-Con on July 19, 2023.
+The screwdriver appears to be an amalgamation of different elements from the show such as the TARDIS Roundels, the Daleks' guns and the Master's Laser Screwdriver and was used by the Fourteenth Doctor in the 60th Anniversary Specials.

+In the first of the specials "The Star Beast", this screwdriver is shown to have upgraded functionality, such as being able to draw out maps and graphs, and also being able to create energy shields to block a corridor.

+The screwdriver plays no part in the second special "Wild Blue Yonder", as the Doctor leaves it plugged into the TARDIS to help the machine repair; the TARDIS takes off by itself, with the screwdriver, shortly into the story.